nautechsystems/nautilus_trader/docs/concepts/execution.md

 :::tip
-The current reconciliation procedure can experience state mismatches if the lookback window is configured in a way that misses necessary events, or if the venue does not include certain order or trade reports due to known filter conditions.
+The current reconciliation procedure can experience state mismatches if the lookback window is misconfigured or if the venue omits certain order or trade reports due to filter conditions.

-If you encounter issues with reconciliation, you can either drop any cached state and/or ensure the account is always flat at system shutdown and startup.
+If you encounter reconciliation issues, drop any cached state or ensure the account is flat at system shutdown and startup.
 :::